kubevirt/kubevirt-tekton-tasks/tasks/create-vm-from-template/README.md

 # Create VirtualMachine from Template Task

-Flavors of this task create a VirtualMachine from different sources
+This task creates a VirtualMachine from different sources

 ### Installation